Jenner House

-Jenner House is a heritage-listed residence located at 2 Macleay Street in the inner city Sydney suburb of Potts Point in the City of Sydney local government area of New South Wales, Australia.
+Jenner House is a heritage-listed residence located at 2 Macleay Street in the inner city Sydney suburb of Potts Point, New South Wales, Australia.
 It was designed by Edmund Blacket and built in 1871, with an 1877 third-floor addition designed by Thomas Rowe.
 It has also been known as Fleet Club, Stramshall, Jenner Private Hospital, Kurragheen and Lugano.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Aboriginal history

 The "Eora people" was the name given to the coastal Aboriginal people around Sydney.
 Central Sydney is therefore often referred to as "Eora Country".
 Within the City of Sydney local government area, the traditional owners are the Cadigal and Wangal bands of the Eora.
 There is no written record of the name of the language spoken and currently there are debates as whether the coastal peoples spoke a separate language "Eora" or whether this was actually a dialect of the Dharug language.
 Remnant bushland in places like Blackwattle Bay retain elements of traditional plant, bird and animal life, including fish and rock oysters.

 With the invasion of the Sydney region, the Cadigal and Wangal people were decimated but there are descendants still living in Sydney today.
 All cities include many immigrants in their population.
 Aboriginal people from across the state have been attracted to suburbs such as Pyrmont, Balmain, Rozelle, Glebe and Redfern since the 1930s.
 Changes in government legislation in the 1960s provided freedom of movement enabling more Aboriginal people to choose to live in Sydney.